meetric1/gmod_shader_guide/README.md

 Although not the most powerful thing, point sprites can create some pretty neat effects, like `shader_example 12`:\
 ![image](https://github.com/user-attachments/assets/ed54109b-abfe-4a99-99c3-5b3d1f200d0a)

 Unfortunately, this is pretty much the most you can do with them within Source Engine.
-There are a bunch of [point sprite material flags](https://learn.microsoft.com/en-us/windows/win32/direct3d9/point-sprites) which aren't set by Source Engine.

 > [!NOTE]
 > Point sprites for some reason have a size limit of about 100 pixels making them honestly pretty useless for anything practical